Business College of Business

 Academic Load

 • A maximum of 19 credit hours may be taken each semester without special permission from Business Advising and Student Engagement (BASE).
-The summer sessions have a maximum load of 14 hours.
-The three-week session limit is 4 hours and each five-week session has a 7-hour limit.
+The summer sessions have maximum loads as noted by the Office of the University Registrar.

 • A minimum of 12 credit hours must be taken each fall and spring to remain a full-time student.
 Students must take at least 9 hours to be considered full-time in the summer.